Bacopa monnieri Relieves Anxiety

-Bacopa monnieri Uses in Folklore and Ayurveda
+Bacopa monnieri Uses in Folklore and Ayurveda.

 The literal meaning of Bacopa monnieri is which expands consciousness.
-According to Hindu mythology, Bacopa monnieri is one of the three gods of Trinity, who controlled the world during its origin.
+According to Hindu mythology, Bacopa monnieri is one of the three gods of the Trinity, who controlled the world during its origin.
 The other names of this herb in ancient texts are Sureshta – liked by gods, Divy – divine, Saraswati, Sharad, Bharati – goddesses of learning (the herb is named after these goddesses to show that it has a good effect on intellectuality), Vayastha – arrests old age, Sharma – charming and Medhya – good for mental work.

 Bacopa monnieri is one of the three medhya herbs of Ayurveda, used for psychoactive diseases.
 Bacopa monnieri has a beneficial effect on intelligence and memory by reducing anxiety and tension.
-Bacopa monnieri is considered a nervine tonic for neurasthenia, epilepsy, insanity and nervous break- down.
-For learning and memory consume up to 30 ml of the Bacopa monnieri plant, the juice is given twice daily before breakfast in the morning and two hours after dinner.
+Bacopa monnieri is considered a nervine tonic for neurasthenia, epilepsy, insanity, and nervous break- down.
+For learning and memory, consume up to 30 ml of the Bacopa monnieri plant; the juice is given twice daily before breakfast in the morning and two hours after dinner.
 Bacopa monnieri is quite bitter, so honey is added to it to make it palatable.

 Mechanistic studies suggest that Bacopa monnieri have in vivo anti-inflammatory properties predicated on the downregulation of pro-inflammatory mediators (TNF-α, IL-6, and iNOS).
 They also possess many properties directly relevant to the central nervous system.